-In addition to the above, benefit options may be offered to employees of the State whose bargaining unit or employee group participates in the plan, if the employee otherwise meets the criteria as outlined under the employer shared responsibility provisions in 26 U.S. Code § 4980H.
+In addition to the above, benefit options may be offered to:

+- Employees of the State whose bargaining unit or employee group participates in the plan, if the employee otherwise meets the criteria as outlined under the employer shared responsibility provisions in 26 U.S. Code § 4980H. - Surviving dependents of peace officer and firefighters of the State whose bargaining unit or employee group participates in the plan, if the employee otherwise met the criteria as outlined under Alaska Statute 39.60.040, Peace Officer and Firefighter Survivors' Fund.